 - Display bezels are still not small enough

-Not everyone can afford to spend a thousand bucks on a laptop, and fortunately, that doesn’t mean you have to buy a piece of junk.
+Not everyone can afford to spend a thousand bucks on one of the best laptops, and fortunately, that doesn’t mean you have to buy a piece of junk.
 No, you won’t get sexy or exciting for under $500.
-But if you’re careful, you can get great performance, battery life, and features — especially if you go for the $400 Acer Aspire 5.
+But if you’re careful, you can get great performance, battery life, and features — especially if you go for the $400

 What do you get for so little money?
 In terms of components, there’s an 8th-gen dual-core i3-8145U CPU, 4GB of RAM, a 128GB PCIe solid-state drive (SSD), and a 15.6-inch Full HD (1,920 x 1,080) display.
 You can spend $260 to upgrade to a Core i5-8265U, 8GB of RAM, a 512GB SSD, and a discrete Nvidia GeForce MX250 GPU.
 Here’s a little foreshadowing: That might be your better bet unless you’re extremely low on cash.